 I still pay all my bills on time, and most are set up for auto deduction.
 That means I never pay late fees and always have a good credit score.
 Those bills that are not set up for auto payment, I calendar in Outlook as a reminder.

 Which credit cards do you have and use?
 Why did you choose them?

-I have one primary credit card that I use for the business and it’s the Business Platinum® Card from American Express.
+I have one primary credit card that I use for the business and it’s The Business Platinum Card® from American Express.
 I have a CitiBusiness® / AAdvantage® Platinum Select® World Mastercard®, too, for the rare cases where merchants won’t accept American Express.
 I love the Business Platinum card because the benefits far outweigh the annual fee of $595.
-Those I use and appreciate the most include free access to airport lounges (which gives me major peace of mind and saves time and money) and valuable credits toward airline expenses such as checked luggage and in-flight meals.
-It also covers the cost of GoGo Inflight internet and gives me travel discounts on hotels and car rentals.
+Those I use and appreciate the most include free access to airport lounges (which gives me major peace of mind and saves time and money) and valuable credits toward airline expenses – such as checked luggage and in-flight meals.
+It also covers the cost of GoGo Wi-Fi access and gives me travel discounts on hotels and car rentals.

 This card is great because I earn rewards points on things I purchase anyway.
 I do a lot of charging for the business; I use the card to pay for freight, marketing, annual fees (on things like maintaining licenses) and all kinds of necessary subscriptions such as domain.
 As a result, my monthly charges fluctuate.

 For example, annual licenses are due at different times, marketing campaigns vary throughout the year and there are seasons when we ship more and less frequently.
 So that’s where the Business Platinum credit card comes in.
 It assists me with cash flow and helps make my travels more productive, affordable and tolerable.